v-cakoll/docs.pl-pl/docs/core/tools/dotnet-build-server.md

 ## <a name="name"></a>Nazwa

-`dotnet build-server`— Współdziała z serwerami uruchomionymi przez kompilację.
+`dotnet build-server` — współdziała z serwerami uruchomionymi przez kompilację.

 ## <a name="synopsis"></a>Streszczenie